PradipKumarDas/Teaching/22AML17213-Reinforcement_Learning/README.md

-# Reinforcement Learning with OpenAI Gymnasium
+# Reinforcement Learning with Farama Gymnasium

 This repository contains implementations of reinforcement learning algorithms for various Gymnasium environments.
 Each environment demonstrates different aspects of RL algorithms.